nx-python/nx/docs/support/contributing.rst

 Contributing to nx-python
 ==================

-There are a variety of ways in which you can help the nx-python project, listed below.
+There is a variety of ways in which you can help the nx-python project, listed below.

 Submitting code